databoy5000/project-3-client/README.md

 #### EditMemory page
 This component is roughly a copy of the `NewMemory.js` component, with the difference that all input values are prefilled e.g. `defaultValue={formData.title}`, and a few tweaks were undergone on form validation requirements, messages and highlights.

-## Thoughts on additional features
+## Thoughts on Additional Features
 Having user profile pages would've been a great feature to have, similarly to social media applications.
 That way users can follow each other's profiles to get updates on memories and perhaps bonus perks.

 Additional nice-to-haves would've been: